cefn/watchable/packages/nevermore/DESCRIPTION.md

 }
 ```

-## Power Usage - Rate Limiting, Timeout, Retry,
+## Power Users - Rate Limiting, Timeout, Retry, Backoff

 Using `concurrency` limits to only N pending task at a time puts a ceiling on
 resources used by parallel requests.
 However, there are many more constraints
 that may be needed.
 The real power of `nevermore` comes when combining multiple
-constraints on the flow of async tasks...
+simultaneous constraints on the flow of async tasks...

 - Interval: An API often rate-limits clients, rejecting their requests if they
   make more than a certain number within an interval.
 Limiting tasks with an